codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 !{deployment/**,**/version.cfg}
 ```

-Once a commit happens to a code repository, Codefresh will see which files are changed from the git provider and trigger the build **only** if the changed files match the glob expression.
+Once a commit happens to a code repository, Codefresh will see which files are changed from the Git provider and trigger the build **only** if the changed files match the glob expression.
 If there is no match no build will be triggered.

 > Notice that the `{}` characters are only needed if you have more than one expression.
 Do not use them if you have a single glob expression in the field.